-CoReq: ABRP 30, 31, 32, 34, and 35, or consent of instructor This course will introduce the student to various common paint problems and paint film defects caused by curing, mixture, and spraying techniques, with emphasis on paint problem solutions and preventions.
+CoReq: ABRP 30, ABRP 31, ABRP 32, ABRP 34, and ABRP 35 This course will introduce the student to various common paint problems and paint film defects caused by curing, mixture, and spraying techniques, with emphasis on paint problem solutions and preventions.
 (4 lec/lab hrs.)